 - It’s not your only source of truth.
-Remember that a social media audit is quick and meant to give you immediate insights into your performance.
+Remember that a quick social media audit will give you immediate insights into your performance.
 It’s counting numbers.
 It’s not data science.
 It’s not contextualizing the data.

 - A social media audit is just the start.
-There will be times when you are auditing social media that you go down a rabbit hole with the data.
+Sometimes when auditing social media, you go down a rabbit hole with the data.
 This will always become a more extensive analysis, which is okay.
 When this happens, ensure you include web analytics, digital media data, audience insights, and other internal data sources you can access.

 - Anyone can do an audit.
 You don’t need to be a data scientist or even an analyst to do an audit.
-Heck, you don’t even have to know excel.
-As long as you have access to the native platforms or a tool, you can deliver actionable insights immediately.
+Heck, you don’t even have to know Excel.
+As long as you have access to the native platforms or a tool, you can deliver actionable data-driven insights immediately.

 - Your social media is being audited.
 I can guarantee that your competitors are auditing their social media channels and examining your actions.
 They are looking hard.